-2.2.2 Bulk carriers having a length L less than 150m
+2.2.2 Bulk carriers having a freeboard length LLL less than 150m

 The scantlings of primary supporting members within the cargo hold region are to comply with the requirements given in Pt 2, Ch 1, Sec 4, [4].
 Alternatively, the scantlings of such members may be verified by direct strength assessment as deemed appropriate by the Society.